smart-on-fhir/cumulus-library/docs/creating-sql-with-python.md

 more than once
 - Write a jinja template that handles the conditionally present data, and a template function to invoke that template
-- Test this against as many different sample databases as you can
+- Test this against data samples from as many different EHR vendors as you can
 - Be prepared to need to update this when you hit a condition you didn't expect
 - Create a distinct table that has an ID for joining back to the original
 - Perform this join as appropriate to create a table with unnested data